nodejs/node/doc/api/quic.md

 These will also be available using the `quicsession.servername`, `quicsession.alpnProtocol`, and `quicsession.cipher` properties.

+The `'secure'` event will not be emitted more than once.

 #### Event: `'stream'`
 <!-- YAML
 added: REPLACEME
 -->

 Emitted when a new `QuicStream` has been initiated by the connected peer.

+The `'stream'` event may be emitted multiple times.

 #### quicsession.ackDelayRetransmitCount
 <!-- YAML